composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline/index.md

 A main goal of `pynb-dag-runner` is to make it easy to deploy data/ml pipelines with no (or with minimal) cloud infrastructure.

-Currently there is one live demo pipeline `mnist-digits-demo-pipeline` illustrating this in practice.
+Currently there is one live demo `mnist-digits-demo-pipeline` illustrating this in practice.

-## Demo pipeline: `mnist-digits-demo-pipeline`
+## Demo ML training pipeline: `mnist-digits-demo-pipeline`

 **Public experiment tracker (hosted on Github Pages):** [https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline<sup><sup><sub>:material-launch:</sub></sup></sup>](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/)